Archaversine/HaskellSmartRockets/README.md

 A remake of [this project](https://github.com/Archaversine/Neuroevolution-Missiles), which was based off of [TheCodingTrain's p5js project](https://thecodingtrain.com/challenges/29-smart-rockets-in-p5js).

+In this project, small rockets try to reach the red circle on the other side of the wall.
+If they hit the wall, then they die and cannot progress any further.
+The rockets eventually get better and better at going around the wall via a genetic algorithm.

 ## Genetic Algorithm Parameters

 The following parameters are used for the genetic algorithm: